jiverson002/CV/cv.md

     + Lead weekly recitations, held office hours, and graded assignments.

 ## SERVICES TO PROFESSION
+2016
+  : Reviewer for *International Conference on Data Mining*.
+  : Reviewer for *Data Analytics and Management in Data Intensive Domains*.
+  : Reviewer for *Transactions on Parallel Computing*.

+2015
+  : Reviewer for *International Conference on Big Data*.

 2014
+  : Reviewer for *Transactions on Computers*.
   : Reviewer for *Transactions on Knowledge Discovery from Data*.

-2014
   : Reviewer for *Transactions on Services Computing*.

 2013